Racial segregation of churches in the United States

 Racial segregation of churches in the United States is a pattern of Christian churches maintaining segregated congregations based on race.
 As of 2001, as many as 87% of Christian churches in the United States were completely made up of only white or African-American parishioners.

 Racially segregated churches have existed within the United States since before it became a country, and they lasted through the post-slavery era and well into the modern age.

 There are many reasons for the history and the continued prevalence of racial segregation in U.S. churches, including widespread and systemic racism as well as geographic and denominational differences across branches of various religions.
 This segregation affects society both on an individual level and as a whole, consequently causing increased racism and segregation outside of the church as well.
 However, segregated black churches have also become a positive space for community issues like civil rights, in addition to offering a respite for black individuals from the racism they face in integrated society.

 History

 Pre-Civil War era

-Before the American Civil War, churches in both the Northern and Southern United States were segregated, both socially and legally.
+Before the American Civil War, many churches in both the Northern and Southern United States were segregated, both socially and legally although the First Great Awakening did result in the conversion of many slaves into mixed congregations.
 The first black church was founded in 1773 in South Carolina.
 In the 19th century, both the African Methodist Episcopal Church and the African Methodist Episcopal Zion Church were founded by African Americans, and they were led by African Americans in addition to exercising control over their own properties.